becoinc/beco_cordova_sdk/README.md

 #### 3) Registering Event Callbacks
 The SDK returns real-time location data using callback functions that can be registered at any time.
 The SDK will call the callback functions each time new data is generated for the corresponding event.
 By using these event callback functions, you can obtain realtime location data from the SDK.
-It is recommended that you register callback functions before beginning the scan so that your application does not miss events returned before the callbacks have been registered.
+It is recommended that you register callback functions before beginning the scan so that your application does not miss any events.

 The following events are supported: